 src/main/java under the

-Once you have written your OSGi service, or servlet, you will need to build your project to generate the OSGi bundle that can be deployed using the Felix web console.
+You will need to include the AEMFD client sdk in your project to take advantage of various services that come with AEM Forms.
 Please refer AEMFD Client SDK to include the appropriate client SDK in your Maven project.
 You will have to include the AEM FD Client SDK in the dependencies section of

 pom.xml of the core project as shown below.